-Physical therapists (PT’s) are healthcare professionals who treat patients of all ages with back or neck ailments.
-Your spine surgeon, physiatrist, orthopaedist, primary care physician, or neurosurgeon may refer you to a physical therapist as portion of your non-operative plan of treatment.
-An organized physical therapy plan may be an intrinsic portion of your after-care following back surgery.
+Physical Therapy Center: Physical therapists (PT’s) are health care professionals who treat patients of all ages with back or neck ailments.
+Your spine surgeon, physiatrist, orthopaedist, primary care physician, or neurosurgeon may refer you to a physical therapy center as part of a non-operative plan of treatment.
+An organized physical therapy center plan may be a central portion of your after-care following back surgery.
 PT’s practice in a variety of settings for example hospitals, outpatient clinics, rehabilitation centers, and nursing homes.
 Myself, I am a Chiropractor.
-There are clear differences that sometimes creates confusion, and for that reason I have posted this in order to create conversation regarding the similarities and contrasts.
+There are apparent differences that sometimes creates confusion, and for that reason, I have posted this to create conversation regarding the similarities and contrasts.

 Physical therapy may contain passive modalities; the individual is administered to treatments by the PT.
 Modalities include myofascial release, different types of massage, ultrasound, ice or heat.
 Some of these treatments could be administered before lively therapeutic exercise.

 - Rheumatoid arthritis

 - Rebuild endurance, flexibility and strength after back surgery, also as specific physical needs associated with surgical aftercare.

 A physical therapist may work directly for or with your physician, therapist, chiropractor and other healthcare providers to organize aspects of your physical treatment.
 For instance, your doctor may send the physical therapist pertinent parts of your graph, such as present medications, your analysis, and results of imaging studies.

 During the first consultation, the physical therapist talks with you about symptoms, analysis, and your medical history.
 Many patients with a back or neck ailment experience pain that is severe, chronic, and/or episodic.
 Severity the location, type, and variables that decrease or increase pain are significant, and the PT will ask you many questions regarding pain.